Story At-A-Glance

 Real Estate development firm Signature Development Group will develop the Willow Village.

-The project is slated to be built in Menlo Park, with a pedestrian-friendly neighborhood, housing units, office space and an eye-catching elevated park.
-The village is planned to cover 1.6 million square feet replacing an existing industrial warehouse complex in Menlo Park.
+The project is slated to be built in Menlo Park, with a pedestrian-friendly neighborhood, housing units, office space, and an eye-catching elevated park.
+The village is planned to cover 1.6 million square feet, replacing an existing industrial warehouse complex in Menlo Park.

-What will be in the Willow Village?
+What will be in Willow Village?

 - A supermarket